Export all active and blocked users from office 365 using powershell

 Connect to Azure Active Directory using Powershell

-The key to find all active users is to using Get-Msoluser cmdlet and filter the list using Blockcredential property. blockcredential shows that if the user’s Sign-in status is blocked or active.
-This is in the boolean form of true / false.
-If blockcredential is true then Sign-in for that user is blocked and if blockcredential is false then Sign-in for the user is Active.
+The key to finding all active users is to use the Get-MsolUser cmdlet and filter the list using the BlockCredential property.
+The BlockCredential property indicates the user’s sign-in status, represented in the boolean form of true/false.
+If BlockCredential is true, the user’s sign-in is blocked; if it is false, the sign-in for the user is active.

-• After you have successfully connected to Azure Active directory using connect-msolservice cmdlet.
-You can run below command to find all active users in office 365.
+• After successfully connecting to Entra ID using the Connect-MsolService cmdlet, you can run the following command to find all active users in Office 365

 Get-MsolUser -All | Where {$_.BlockCredential -eq $false} | Select DisplayName,UserPrincipalName, blockcredential